Rupt/c-arithmetic-right-shift/README.md

 That is a **s**igned **a**rithmetic **r**ight shift (**sar**).

-The alternative 'logical' shift would return a large positive number.
+The alternative 'logical' shift would result in a large positive number.

-Functions in sar.c provide arithmetic right shift behaviour, whichever the implementation chooses.
+Functions in sar.c do some bit twiddling to provide portable arithmetic right shifts.
 ```c
 sari(-5, 1) == -3; /* true */
 ```
 They compile to small, branchless instructions (check on the [Compiler Explorer](https://godbolt.org/z/6PzT3h)).

-Standard integer types and provided, with compatibility back to pedantic C89.
+Standard integer types are supported, with compatibility back to pedantic C89.

-### Use
+## Use
 ```c
 #include "limits.h"
 #include "stdint.h" /* optional */